squizzster/check_linux_permissions/README.md

 - scans from `/`
 - behaves like a best-effort `rm -rf` simulator
-- prints only paths that appear **deletable**
+- prints only paths that pass the delete check
 - suppresses paths under the current user’s home directory
 - streams results as it walks
 - exits cleanly if piped into tools like `head`
 - exits cleanly on `Ctrl-C`

-In practice, that means the default run is asking:
+So the default scan answers a very direct question:

-> **Outside the user’s normal space, what could this account probably remove right now?**
+> **Outside the user’s normal space, what can this account delete right now?**

-That is a very strong first-pass audit.

-If it prints **nothing**, that is often reassuring.
+If it prints nothing, that is usually reassuring.

-If it prints **something**, that does **not** automatically mean the machine is broken — but it does mean you have found something worth understanding.
+If it prints something, you have found something worth understanding.

 ---

 ## Quick start

-### Audit for paths this account could probably delete
+### Audit for deletable paths

 ```bash
 python check_permissions.py
 ```

-### Audit for paths this account could probably modify
+### Audit for writable paths

 ```bash
 python check_permissions.py --can-write-only
 ```

-### Audit for paths this account could probably modify **or** delete
+### Audit for writable-or-deletable paths

 ```bash
 python check_permissions.py --can-write-or-delete
 ```

-### Include the home directory in output too
+### Include home-directory paths too

 ```bash
 python check_permissions.py --include-home